peradnya/registration-page/README.md

 npm run test
 ```

-## Developer note
+## Developer Note

 Below is the assumptions and disclaimer used by developer when creating this application:

 - User already configure their Postgres SQL to be able run normally
 - Date of birth is either "all not set" or "all set" (not partial)
 - The indonesian phone validation is based on "+62" substring in the beginning of phone number
-- developer use windows to create this application and not tested in linux or mac.
+- developer use windows when developing this application.
+- developer use google chrome when developing this application.